xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 TEST OFF on unmount this should not be called.

+TEST UNMOUNT this should be called on change page.

-TEST UNMOUNT this should not be called multiple times after changing page and resize.
+TEST UNMOUNT this should not be called multiple times on changing page and resize.

 Test change page with browser location prev e next should close overlay automatically.